 There are a lot of definitions, but the easiest way to understand what Microservices stands for is probably by comparing it with a traditional monolithic architecture.

-On the other side, we have a distributed system.
-You can see a bunch of smaller Microservices.
+On the other side, we have a distributed system with a bunch of smaller Microservices.
 Each of them performs a part of a domain logic in order to create a system.
 It looks much more complicated - and to be frank, it is.
 On the other hand, it gives us new and great possibilities, provided that it’s implemented well.
 The goal is to keep these Microservices loosely coupled and as independent as possible.
 This will enable:

 As you can see, these benefits enable us to build better, more efficient and highly available products for our customers.
 It’s also worth mentioning some potential disadvantages and challenges that may occur in a distributed system and how to cope with them: